SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Between english and german keyboards, the only difference in actual letters in that z and y are flipped.

 strg   ctrl

+###### modes

+Lock keys are keys that enter/exit a mode.
+The insert key is a lock key that switches between insert and overtype mode. in the 2020s, insert mode is common, overtype is barely used.
+In overtype mode, typing replaces characters to the right In insert mode, typing moves the characters in the right further to the right.

+The cursor is reasonably wide   overtype mode
+The cursor is reasonably narrow   insert mode (the kind of thing that the ins key changes)

 ###### types of keys